SGKirito/Unknown-Navi/README.md

 ## Commands

-Navi uses both slash and text commands.
+Navi uses slash and mention commands.
 Use `/help` for an overview.
-Default prefix for text commands is `navi ` and is changeable in `/settings server`.

 ## Dev commands